mark-magic/mark-magic/packages/website/docs/en/book.md

 ## Prerequisites

-1. Already installed the latest lts version of [nodejs](https://nodejs.org)
+1. The latest lts version of [nodejs](https://nodejs.org) is installed
-2. Already installed the latest version of [git](https://git-scm.com/)
+2. The latest version of [git](https://git-scm.com/) is installed
-3. A terminal to access mark-magic via the command line interface
+3. Terminal to access mark-magic via command line interface
-4. Text editor supporting markdown and yaml.
-Recommend [vscode](https://code.visualstudio.com/)
+4. Text editor supporting markdown and yaml, recommend [vscode](https://code.visualstudio.com/)

 ## Initialize Novel Project

-1. Create a blank directory, then initialize a package.json and a books directory to hold the novel.
+1. Create an empty directory, then initialize a package.json and books directory for storing novels

    ```sh
    mkdir my-book && cd my-book